ajhoekst/tutorials/00_getting_started/01_python_imports/README.md

 # Purpose
 The Python community is great!
 There are many packages you can import into your code to develop faster.
-This demonstrates how packages from others can make fetching data from the web easy.
+This demonstrates how packages made by others can make fetching data from the web easy.

 # To Run
 ```